shadowings-zy/tiny-node-faas/README.md

 ```
 METHOD: GET
 PATH: /func
-BODY: {
+PARAM: {
   author: string, // author of the function
-  id?: number, // the id of the function.
+  id?: string, // the id of the function.
 You can get all your function by not adding this parameter
 }
 ```